giz-t-hub/Germany_Indicators/README.md

       29 % car (MIV)<br>
       21 % public transport<br>
       16 % bicycle<br><br>
-      National (2023): MiD 2023 shows that about 82 % of people leave the house on a typical day (down from 85 % in 2017); participation is 84 % on weekdays, 79 % on Saturdays and 71 % on Sundays
+      <b> National level</b> (2023): MiD 2023 shows that about 82 % of people leave the house on a typical day (down from 85 % in 2017); participation is 84 % on weekdays, 79 % on Saturdays and 71 % on Sundays <br>
+      Walking accounts for 26 % of trips, cycling 11 %, car drivers 40 %, car passengers 13 % and public transport 11 %.
     </td>
     <td valign="top">
       SrV 2023: <a href="https://tu-dresden.de/bu/verkehr/ivs/srv/ressourcen/dateien/SrV2023_Staedtevergleich_v2.pdf?lang=de">PDF</a><br>